primeroIMS/primero/_docs/linode.md

  - Install Chef and Knife
  - Clone the Primero repository and make sure your public SSH key has been added to the repository
- - Create a configuration file for Chef and run the confif file using chef
+ - Create a configuration file for Chef and run the config file using chef

 Tasks on the `target` machine